Mark Tuan: 2012–2013: Pre-debut

 In 2012, Tuan made a cameo in the first episode of Dream High 2 as a backup dancer alongside JB and Jinyoung, who later became members of Got7 with him.

 He appeared in the fourth episode of Mnet's 2013 reality-survival program WIN: Who is Next, which presented iKon and Winner members, who at the time were still trainees under YG Entertainment.
-It also featured future fellow Got7 member's Jackson Wang, BamBam and Yugyeom.
+It also featured future fellow Got7 members' Jackson Wang, BamBam and Yugyeom.

-2014–2020: Debut and solo career
+2014–2020: Debut and solo activities in China

 On January 16, 2014, Tuan debuted as a part of K-pop boy group Got7, with the EP Got It?.
 Since his debut, Tuan has expressed his goals in working harder to become a singer-songwriter and making his own music.
-Tuan officially began writing rap and lyrics for Got7 songs since the Just Right EP, with the track "Back To Me".
-He contributed heavily to Flight Log: Turbulence, participating in the rap and lyric making in five out of thirteen songs, including "My Home" and "Let Me".
+He began writing rap and lyrics with the track "Back To Me" from Got7's 2015 extended play Just Right, then participated in the rap and lyric making for five out of thirteen songs from the 2016 album Flight Log: Turbulence.
 With Got7's third studio album Present: You, Tuan released his first Korean solo song "OMW" featuring fellow member Jackson Wang; an accompanying music video was published on September 13, 2018.
-As of December 2021, Tuan is credited as songwriter on twenty songs and on eight as a co-composer.
+As of December 2021, Tuan is credited as songwriter on twenty Got7's songs and on eight as co-composer.

+With Dazed Korea May 2017 issue, Tuan launched his career as a model on magazines across South Korea, China and Thailand, appearing on over 21 magazines cover as of April 2021.
+He has also released two limited edition apparel collections with Represent in 2018 and 2019 titled XCIII, helping in the creation and designing of each piece.
+The second collection, XCIII Evolution, sold more than 35,000 items, and all the profits proceeded to Save the Children.

 On February 10, 2018, Tuan, along with fellow member BamBam, held the "Project Blur" fan meeting in Thailand at MCC Hall The Mall Ngamwongwan, whose tickets sold out in a minute.

-Tuan has shown a keen interest in the fashion industry with launching his career as a model on magazines across South Korea, China and Thailand.
-Since early 2017, he has appeared on Dazed Korea, Ceci Korea, Grazia, Oh!
-Boy, Arena Homme+, 1st Look, Chicteen, Sudsapda, Stream, Yoho, Firebible, Jstyle, Beijing Youth Weekly, Nylon, Ele, Allure, Cosmo, The Star, Shinyouth, K-Media, Vogue Korea, GQ Thailand, Sweetdonut, Ginger, Starbox Young, Size, Vogue Thailand, Unnamedideal, Juz!
-Entertainment, Madame Figaro Mode, etc. Tuan became the cover of the 200th issue of the Korean charitable magazine The Big Issue, which provides support for the homeless, in March 2019.
-He has also released two limited edition apparel collections with Represent in 2018 and 2019 under XCIII referring to his birth year, helping in the creation and designing of each piece.
-The second collection, XCIII Evolution, sold 40,446 items, and all the profits proceeded to charity.
-After attending Milan Fashion Week 2019 for Ermenegildo Zegna with GQ Thailand and his collaboration with Represent, Tuan has expressed the desire to create his own brand.
-Tuan made his first US magazine cover in November 2020 for Lined's Changes issue.

-In the spring of 2019, he joined Jus2 in their 'Focus' Premiere Showcase in Asia, acting as the MC for Macau (April 7), Taipei (April 14) and Singapore (May 4) stops.
+In the spring of 2019, he joined Jus2 in their "Focus" Premiere Showcase in Asia, acting as the MC for Macau (April 7), Taipei (April 14) and Singapore (May 4) stops.